benkiefer/spring-cache/README.md

 ##Spring 3.1 Spring Cache Enhancements

+**Features**
-A schema wrapper on top of SpringCache that includes an additional cache that will purge records after a configured amount of time.
+ - A schema wrapper on top of SpringCache.

-In order to purge expired records from the EntryDateTrackingCache, you must call the appropriate clearExpiredRecords on the cache.
+ - Includes EntryDateTrackingCache, an additional cache that will remove an item from the cache if it is expired.

 **Note:** Unit of measurement is equivalent to the int value of the appropriate unit in java's Calendar class.
 Ex: 12 = MINUTE.